legion/legion/README.md

 ### Install the CLI ###

 Download the correct Binary depending on your OS from the [Releases page](https://github.com/legion/legion/releases). <br>
-Copy the binary to your bin path and you're good to go.
+Extract and copy the binary to your bin path and you're good to go.

 ### Command-Line Usage